amillarwilson/Visual_Melanoma_Classifier/README.md

 Surprisingly, given the small sample size, performance was robust to re-training with randomised 70-30 train-test splits at 100 epochs (accuracy on retraining: 0.808, 0.781, 0.793).
 This reflects the quality of the dataset and ability of CNNs to classify even subtle differences in images.

 # Conclusion
 The model training and testing workflow performed well, producing high quality models on a very small sample set.
 However, the samples used were exclusive from paler skin tones, thus performance issues are expected in darker skin tones.
+As such, this was a successfuly proof of concept, though the model is far from being useful in a clinical context and could not be used at present even for individual risk assessment.

 To further improve model performance across all patients, I plan on collecting more publicly available naevus and melanoma pictures, including an equal balance of skin tones to ensure the model works well for all.

 # Materials available in this repository
-In this repo I have made available my KNIME training and testing architecture, as well as the final model trained during testing, with an accuracy of 0.793.
+In this repo I have made available my KNIME training and testing architecture, to import into KNIME, download the whole directory and paste it into your KNIME workspace directory.
+Upload of a trained model was attempted, but the file was too large to be hosted on GitHub, and as such is available on request.
+Drop me a message on here if you have any questions, requests, or ideas on how I can expand the project!

 # References
 1) https://www.cancerresearchuk.org/health-professional/cancer-statistics/statistics-by-cancer-type/melanoma-skin-cancer